DylanRJohnston/dylanrjohnston.github.io/content/posts/rust-coq-opaque-types.md

 Result
 ```

-Propositions of `A -> B -> C` work the opposite way when they're in our assumptions.
-Right now our goal is to make a `Result`, in our assumptions we have an assumption `existsTrait : (exists t : Type, Trait t) -> Result` which can give us a Result if we're able to prove its antecedent.
-So by "applying" our assumption, we can shift our goal to trying to prove the assumptions antecedent, maybe it's a dead end and we'll have to backtrack, but Result doesn't appear anywhere else in our assumptions so it's worth a try.
+Implications work the opposite way when they're in our assumptions.
+Right now our goal is to make a `Result`, in our assumptions we have an implication `existsTrait : (exists t : Type, Trait t) -> Result` which can give us a `Result` if we're able to prove its antecedent.
+So by "applying" our assumption, we can shift our goal to trying to prove the assumptions antecedent.
+Maybe it's a dead end and we'll have to backtrack, but `Result` doesn't appear anywhere else in our assumptions so it's worth a try.
 The tactic to do this is unsurprisingly called **apply**.

 ```coq
 Theorem test: forall (Trait: Type -> Prop) (Result: Prop),